 Lassie

-What to do if your dog gets into a dogfight
+What to do if your dog is involved in a fight

 Why do dogs get into fights?

-When it comes to resource defense, it can be helpful to remove things that can trigger a fight, such as toys, chewing bones, etc. We can also see resource defense when dogs want to defend their food, water bowl or owner.
+When it comes to resource guarding, it can help to remove items that might trigger a fight, like toys or chews.
+Dogs might also guard their food, water bowls, or even their owner.

-In the unfortunate event that your dog gets into a fight, you should consider your own safety first.
-You should never try to spread your hands over dogs, no matter how much you want to protect your dog.
-If you do this, you put yourself in great danger and risk serious injury yourself.
-What you can do, however, is try to distract and divert by making loud noises or throwing water at the dogs, for example.
+If your dog gets into a fight, your own safety comes first.
+Never try to physically separate fighting dogs with your hands, no matter how much you want to protect your pet.
+This puts you in serious danger of injury.
+Instead, try to distract them by making loud noises or perhaps throwing water at them.

 After a dog fight

-If your dog is injured after a fight with another dog, if possible get contact details from the owner so you can keep in touch.
-Dog owners in Sweden have a strict dog owner's liability which means that you, as the dog owner, are responsible for any injuries your dog causes.
+If your dog is injured after a fight, try to get the other owner's contact details so you can stay in touch.
+In many places, owners are strictly liable for any injuries their dog causes.

-Even if you don't feel your dog is affected after a fight, you should at least feel the dog's whole body for any wounds.
-If your dog has a wound more than a few millimetres deep that has penetrated the skin, you need to see a vet.
-Deep bite wounds that are not dealt with quickly become easily infected, if you suspect a wound has penetrated the skin, contact a vet for advice straight away.
+Even if your dog seems okay, it's important to check their entire body for any wounds.
+If you find a wound that's more than a few millimetres deep and has broken the skin, you need to see a vet.
+Deep bite wounds can easily become infected if not treated promptly.
+If you suspect a bite has penetrated the skin, contact a vet for advice straight away.

 If your dog has a smaller, superficial wound that does not penetrate the skin, it is often enough to keep the wound clean with soap and water, but make sure that your dog cannot lick it, so use a collar.
 It may be a good idea to trim or shave off the fur in the area.
 If the wound swells or becomes persistent, you will need to make an appointment with a vet for help.
 If you're unsure how to care for your dog with a minor, superficial wound, we recommend contacting digital vet, which you have unlimited access to as a Lassie insurance customer.